Amgonz34/InternetTrafficFeatureEngineering-Tool/README.md

 # InternetTrafficFeatureEngineering-Tool

-A script that can be used to engineer advanced features from live internet traffic extracted Wireshark data.
+A script that can be used to engineer advanced features from live internet traffic extracted from Wireshark.

 Feature engineering for various internet protocols in their associated connections has proven to be a difficult task, though some solutions have been developed there are few compatible for use directly with the python language.